bertofurth/Seagate-Central-Samba/README.md

 https://github.com/bertofurth/Seagate-Central-Slot-In-v5.x-Kernel

-There are three sets of instructions included in this project that describe three different methods to accomplish this goal.
-Here they are ranging from hardest to easiest.
+There are three sets of instructions included in this project.

 ### INSTRUCTIONS_CROSS_COMPILE.md
 Cross compile the replacement samba server from scratch.